Bob Sykes Bar-B-Q being featured on Cooking Channel series

 BESSEMER, Ala.
-(WIAT) – Bob Sykes Bar-B-Q will be featured on a national cooking series tonight that will showcase how the restaurant makes its famous pork.
+(WIAT) — Bob Sykes Bar-B-Q will be featured on a national cooking series Wednesday night that will showcase how the restaurant makes its famous pork.

 “I just hope somewhere in Heaven that the Cooking Channel is playing, and they can see that everything that they taught me I’ve been able to forward on to another generation,” Sykes said.